exo-archives/aio-jcr/readme.txt

-JCR 1.10.5 release notes
+JCR 1.10.5.1 release notes
 ========================

 This is a Enterprise Edition version of 1.10 JCR.

+Version 1.10.5.1 includes Search indexer bugfix JCR-1266 (#39572) for System node search.

-Version 1.10.5 includes performance tuned HSQLDB dialect, empty rel-path bugfix, Value Storage bugfixes and Data container JDBC connection rework of logic.
+Version 1.10.5 comes with performance tuned HSQLDB dialect and Search indexer, empty rel-path bugfix, Value Storage bugfixes and Data container JDBC connection rework of logic.
 See all changes in logs below.

 Changes log of v.1.10.5: